mtntruong/LRT-HDR/README.md

 IEEE Transactions on Image Processing, vol. 31, pp. 5774-5787, 2022
 https://doi.org/10.1109/TIP.2022.3201708

-We also provide source code for the conference version for References Ghost-Free HDR Imaging Via Unrolling Low-Rank Matrix Completion Truong Thanh Nhat Mai, Edmund Y. Lam, and Chul Lee 2021 IEEE International Conference on Image Processing (ICIP) https://doi.org/10.1109/ICIP42928.2021.9506201
+We also provide source code for the matrix completion version published in ICIP for references
+Ghost-Free HDR Imaging Via Unrolling Low-Rank Matrix Completion
+Truong Thanh Nhat Mai, Edmund Y. Lam, and Chul Lee
+2021 IEEE International Conference on Image Processing (ICIP)
+https://doi.org/10.1109/ICIP42928.2021.9506201

 If you have any question, please open an issue.